alexporcayo903/Py_rates/README.md

 1. Follw the instruction in the wiki to get started coding with ros: http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment.
 This also shows how to create a catkin workspace.

-2. After creating the catkin workspace, please download the " app_prog_project " folder.
+2. After creating the catkin workspace, please download the " app_prog_project " folder from our github.
 This folder contains all the nodes that we created to run our simulation.
 Please run the command below to create the packadge.

 3. Go to your catinkin work space and create a packadge